Today's post is sponsored by San Francisco Bay Ferry. Did you know you can ride the ferry from Richmond to San Francisco?

 Biking: The terminal is located along the popular Bay Trail.
 Standard bike racks and BikeLink lockers will be available at the terminal.
 In addition, there will be at least 20 spots for bikes on the ferry.

-Today's post is sponsored by San Francisco Bay Ferry, offering both weekend and weekday ferry service from Richmond, CA to San Francisco.
+Today's post is sponsored by San Francisco Bay Ferry, offering weekday ferry service from Richmond, CA to San Francisco.
 Some restrictions apply, so check the dates and schedule before you head out the door.

 [All photos provided by San Francisco Bay Ferry, a service of the Water Emergency Transportation Authority and used with permission]